 L&S Criteria for the Workplace Experience Course Attribute

-- Learning objectives that intentionally and significantly connect course content (knowledge, skills, abilities) with application of that learning in the workplace
+- The course has learning outcomes that intentionally and significantly connect course content (knowledge, skills, abilities) with application of that learning in the workplace.

-- Students are substantively engaged at (and spend significant time in) a workplace setting (usually, but not exclusively, off-campus), working with an on-site supervisor who is responsible for evaluating workplace performance
+- Enrolled students are substantively engaged at and spend significant time in a workplace setting.
+The setting is usually off-campus, with students working with an on-site supervisor who is responsible for evaluating workplace performance.

 - The course includes opportunities for the students to reflect on their workplace experience